SerbanMA/FLCD/README.md

         - return the key of the node with the given value if the value is already in the BST.

     getKey:
-        - returns the key of the node with the given value, going trough the BST values.
+        - returns the key of the node with the given value, going through the BST values.

     getNewNode:
         - returns a new node with the given value (generates a new key value for a new node).